wjang96/wjang96.github.io/_posts/2023-08-28-Exploring Singapore private property transactions with URA API Part 3.markdown

 ![DF_wideformat]({{ '/assets/URA_df5.png' | relative_url }})

 ## 7. Categorise the transactions to fall under 25th, 50th, 70th percentiles to visualise it in bubble plots
+A transaction rental record would be tagged as 'Low', Average', High', 'Extreme' according to the percentile category it falls under.
+These 4 categories would be represented with different bubble colours in the interactive map later.
 ```python
 three_bedder_df_25th = three_bedder_df.groupby(['noOfBedRoom']).quantile(.25).rename(columns={"rent": "25th_rental"})
 three_bedder_df_50th = three_bedder_df.groupby(['noOfBedRoom']).quantile(.50).rename(columns={"rent": "50th_rental"})